peerlibrary/annotator/src/tasks_introduction.coffee.md

  * Greet everybody: 1 - Finished in 740ms.
  * Everybody is here!
 Let's party!

+Sometimes you may want to create sub-tasks in a composite tasks so that each task is only run when the previous one is finished.
+You can do it like this:

+    case10 = ->

+      dance = tasks.createGenerator
+        name: "dance"
+        code: (task, data) =>
+          console.log "Dancing with " + data.name + "..."
+          task.resolve()

+      task_K = tasks.createComposite
+        name: "Party"

+      for chick in ["Jill", "Jane", "Veronica", "Clare"] task = dance.create
+          instanceName: "with " + chick
+          data: name: chick
+          useDefaultProgress: false
+          deps: [task_K.lastSubTask] # This is where we add the dependency

+        task_K.addSubTask task:task

+      task_K.done => console.log "Party is over.
+Let's go home."

+      tasks.schedule()

+As you can see, when we create the sub-tasks (with the ganerator), we always add a dependency to the parent task's last sub-task.
+This means that the the tasks will be executed sequentially, and only one of them will be running at any given time.

+The output will be:
+ * Party: 0 - Starting
+ * Party: 0 - dance #1: with Jill: Starting
+ * Dancing with Jill...
+ * Party: 0.25 - dance #1: with Jill: Finished in 1ms.
+ * Party: 0.25 - dance #2: with Jane: Starting
+ * Dancing with Jane...
+ * Party: 0.5 - dance #2: with Jane: Finished in 1ms.
+ * Party: 0.5 - dance #3: with Veronica: Starting
+ * Dancing with Veronica...
+ * Party: 0.75 - dance #3: with Veronica: Finished in 1ms.
+ * Party: 0.75 - dance #4: with Clare: Starting
+ * Dancing with Clare...
+ * Party: 1 - dance #4: with Clare: Finished in 0ms.
+ * Party: 1 - Finished in 16ms.
+ * Party is over.
+Let's go home.

+Compare this output with that of case 8.
+The difference is that in case 8, all sub-tasks were launched in parallel.
+Here, they are launched sequentially.

 ### Dummy tasks

+Dummy tasks are for situations when you don't really need (or want) to do something, but you still want to signal that you are skipping something.
+They can be created with one line, and are always resolved immediately.
+You can use them as dummy dependencies, if the need arises.

+Example:

+    case11 = ->
+      task_L = tasks.createDummy name: "Don't doing anything"

+      task_L.done => console.log "Finished all the hard work."

+      tasks.schedule()

+Output:
+ * Don't doing anything: 0 - Starting
+ * Don't doing anything: 1 - Finished in 0ms.
+ * Finished all the hard work.

+You can also create dummy sub-tasks for composite tasks very easily:

+    case12 = ->
+      task_L = tasks.createComposite name: "Big task"

+      task_L.createDummySubTask name: "dummy preparation"

+      tasks.schedule()

+Output:
+ * Big task: 0 - Starting
+ * Big task: 0 - dummy preparation: Starting
+ * Big task: 1 - dummy preparation: Finished in 0ms.
+ * Big task: 1 - Finished in 2ms.

+### When are tasks executed?

+That is a tricky question.
+There is no easy answer, but the guidelines are the following:
+ * Tasks are definitely not executed until all their dependencies are resolved.
+ * Tasks are *usually* triggered ASAP.
+ * When executing several tasks in a line, the system always introduces some small pauses, so that the browser does not block, and it can render the DOM, etc.
+ * If finishing a task triggers the execution of more than one other tasks, there is no guarantee of their order of execution.
+It's also possible that some of them will be postponed.
+(This area of the code might change in the future, so I am hesitant to specify this any more now.)

 ### Other tricks